vtexdocs/dev-portal-content/docs/vtex-io/Storefront-Guides/vtex-io-multi-language-stores/vtex-io-documentation-overwriting-the-messages-app.md

 - `from`: source message locale.
 - `messages`: a list of the messages you want to check translations, containing the following parameters:
   - `content`: source message string.
-  - `context`: ID of the product/brand/category that you want to check the translation.
+  - `context`: ID of the product/brand/category you want to check the translation.
 IDs can be found in your store's registration on the admin under Product > Catalog.
 - `to`: target translation locale.

 Take the following example: